Taofik06/Performance-Review-of-Forggith-Pharmaceutical/README.md

 # Performance-Review-of-Forggith-Pharmaceutical

 # Introduction
 Forggith Pharmaceuticals, a Germany based leading manufacturer of medical drugs.
 Their distribution model is that they work closely with distributors, who in turn ensure that the products reach the retailers.
-To track, monitor, and optimize their strategies, Forggith aims to utilizes Power BI reports to generated insights from the sales and marketing data accumulated over the years.
+To track, monitor, and optimize their strategies, Forggith aims to utilizes Power BI reports to generate insights from the sales and marketing data accumulated over the years.
 ![image](https://github.com/Taofik06/Performance-Review-of-Forggith-Pharmaceutical/assets/123642327/b7cf7f62-31fb-4746-985f-fd5459567830)

 # Problem Statement